 For a truly immersive experience, visitors embrace the style of the 1940s, 1950s and 1960s; Revival is the ultimate celebration of vintage fashion.
 Not only does this make for some incredible people watching, there’s also the chance you’ll be scouted for the Best Dressed competition.

 Nowhere does experiential delight quite like the Goodwood Revival.
 Experience La Dolce Vita - 'the sweet life' - at Revival in 2026.
-Expect Italian style and passion woven throughout the weekend, as the romance of Italian culture takes centre stage across the weekend.
+Expect Italian style and passion woven throughout the weekend, as the romance of Italian culture takes centre stage.
 You won't miss the Italian flair this year, with daily track parades celebrating 100 years of Maserati’s racing success, as well as a tribute to Targa Florio at the Jackie Stewart Pit Lane.

 At Revival, we encourage our community to rethink, repair and re-wear cherished belongings, reconnecting with the best of the past as an antidote to today’s throwaway culture.
 The Revive and Thrive areas celebrate the joys of vintage and the people who breathe new life into pre-loved belongings.